Professor Moss’s research is focussed around the application of translational immunological research in the study of human cancer.

 Background and Research focus

-Professor Paul Moss leads the University of Birmingham’s world class cancer research as director of the School of Cancer Sciences.
-His research is centred on the application of translational immunological research in the study of human malignancies.
+Professor Paul Moss is the Deputy Head of College of Medical and Dental Sciences and Director of Research and Knowledge Transfer.
+His research is focused on the application of translational immunological research in the study of human malignancies.
 Paul’s current research team comprises clinical and non-clinical research scientists working on a wide range of projects.
 His group is particularly interested in developing strategies to optimize stem cell transplantation (SCT) for patients with haematological malignancies.
 Despite the curative potential of SCT for haematological malignancies, patients are at risk of mortality due to disease relapse, graft versus host disease (GvHD) and infection.
 One aspect of Paul’s research involves examining the mechanisms that govern the graft versus leukaemia (GvL) effect and GvHD, with the aim of boosting GvL and reducing GvHD.
 His team also has a strong interest in tumour associated antigens, including cancer testis antigens, minor histocompatibility antigens, epigenetically modified antigens as well as antigens for innate immune recognition.
 This work has progressed to clinical trials testing pre-transplant donor vaccination strategies to selectively boost GvL responses.
 Paul also has a long-standing research interest in Cytomegalovirus (CMV), a herpesvirus that in healthy individuals is asymptomatic but can cause severe illness in immunocompromised transplant patients.
-With this in mind, Paul in collaboration with Dr Fred Chen has developed novel adoptive T cell therapies to combat CMV reactivation in immunocompromised individuals.
+In light of this, Paul and his team have developed novel adoptive T cell therapies to combat CMV reactivation in immunocompromised individuals.
 Latterly, his research interests have expanded to include solid tumour immunology, especially testicular cancer.
 Collectively, his research is likely to facilitate design of improved immunotherapy strategies targeted at cancer.

 Haematological malignancies; multiple myeloma; transplantation; leukemia; lymphoma; tumour antigens; tumour immunotherapy; testicular cancer; MHC tetramer; adoptive transfer; CMV; adoptive T cell therapy.